Model-driven Stochastic Trace Clustering: Preliminaries

-The main data source used in process mining exists in the form of \textit{event logs}, which record the executions of different activities within a business process.
-Each \textit{event} typically includes a \textit{case ID} that identifies the specific process instance it belongs to, an \emph{activity type} that indicates what action was performed, and a \textit{timestamp} or another attribute that defines the event's position in the sequence.
-The ordered set of events for a case is referred to as a \textit{trace}.
-Since the same sequence of activities may occur in multiple cases, an event log is formally a multiset of traces.
-In this work, we focus solely on control-flow information, meaning we represent traces as sequences of activity labels, disregarding other event attributes such as resources or timestamps.
-The set of all unique traces observed in an event log is referred to as the set of (control-flow) \textit{variants}, with each variant's frequency denoted by its multiplicity.
-A \textit{variant log} is an abstraction of the full event log, capturing all distinct variants and their counts.
-To analyze behavior, traces are often compared to a \textit{process model} such as a Petri net, which graphically depicts the logical structure and dynamics of a business process.
+Event logs record executions of business process activities.
+Each \textit{event} typically includes a case identifier (\textit{case ID}) that identifies the process instance it belongs to, an \textit{activity label} indicating which action was performed, and a \textit{timestamp} or another attribute that defines the event’s position in the sequence.
+The sequence of events for a case is referred to as a \textit{trace}.
+Let $\mathcal{A}$ be a finite set of activity labels.
+A trace $\sigma$ is then a finite sequence of such labels, that is, $\sigma \in \mathcal{A}^*$, and we denote its length by $|\sigma|$.
+An \textit{event log} $L$ can be regarded as a multiset of traces, where each trace represents a process instance (case).
+Formally, $L$ is defined as a mapping $L : \mathcal{A}^* \to \mathbb{N}$, where for any $\sigma \in \mathcal{A}^*$, $L(\sigma)$ denotes the multiplicity (frequency) of $\sigma$ in the log.
+In this work, we focus solely on control-flow information and represent traces as sequences of activity labels, disregarding other event attributes such as resources or timestamps.
+The set of all unique traces in an event log is called the set of (control-flow) \textit{variants}, with each variant's frequency denoted by its multiplicity.
+A \textit{variant log} is an abstraction of the full event log that captures all distinct variants and their counts.